How To Increase Agency Profit Margins

 Resource planning data in 2-3 systems

-Administrative work connected to invoicing and payroll in different platforms
+Administrative work connected to invoicing and payroll on different platforms

-Profitability insights in Productive include your overhead, employee cost rates, and any additional expenses, which give you real-time margins.
-Continue reading to see how.
+Profitability reports in Productive include your overhead, employee cost rates, and any additional expenses, which give you real-time margins.
+Continue reading to see how Productive manages all of the above with a single platform for all your agency management needs.

 In Productive, you don’t need to calculate your agency profit margins because profitability reports automatically do that for you.